 Having grown up in a large Mormon family, I can bear testimony (as a good Mormon might put it on a Sunday) that advising a teenager not to attend Brigham Young University because the socialist professors there will corrupt you, would be exceedingly rare.
-Yet that incident ranks low on the strangeness scale for one survivalist family in southern rural Idaho. family was escorted onto the world’s literary stage last year by Educated, a memoir written by Tara Westover, youngest of the family’s seven children.
+Yet that incident ranks low on the strangeness scale for one survivalist family in southern rural Idaho.
+That family was escorted onto the world’s literary stage last year by Educated, a memoir written by Tara Westover, youngest of the family’s seven children.
 I attended an interview with Westover last spring at Elliott Bay Books in Seattle but didn’t get around to reading her powerful and moving book until the end of the year.
 As 2018 progressed, the book’s reputation kept growing until by yearend Barack and Michelle Obama, Bill Gates, and the New York Times had all given it must-read status.
 (Publicity like that can make a writer believe in Heaven.)
 Here is a three-minute video of Gates interviewing Westover.

 A situation that always amazes me and, I suspect, discombobulates social scientists, is how an urban child raised amid poverty, abuse and addiction, shines in school, earns advanced degrees, and makes important contributions to society.
 Westover’s memoir portrays an equivalent achievement but for the rural West.
 How did she do that?
 If she could do it, why can’t more?
 How does nature so soundly trump nurture?